zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 Or, after the bhikkhu sees color with his eyes, he becomes a grasper of appearance and a grasper of subtle appearance, because when he stays at the root of his eyes, greed, sorrow and evil will flow in.
 He does not act according to his self-control.
-If you don’t protect the roots of the eyes, and do not achieve self-control [SN.35.120] on the roots of the eyes, this is also confusing your eyes.
+If you don't protect the roots of the eyes, and do not achieve self-control [SN.35.120] on the roots of the eyes, this is also confusing your eyes.